 Steve Yzerman (05/09/65) is a Detroit Red Wings legend who led the team to five first-place season finishes and three Stanley Cup championships (1997, 1998, and 2002) after being drafted in 1983 (fourth overall).

-He was their captain from the age of 21, and the affiliation doesn’t end there, as he went on to become the executive vice president, and eventually the general manager of the Red Wings in 2019.
+Yzerman won several awards during his career, including the Conn Smythe in 1998 and Frank J. Selke in 2000.
+Yzerman is the only player to record a 150+ point season other than Wayne Gretzky and Mario Lemieux, scoring 155 points in the 1988-89 season.
+He was their captain from the age of 21, and the affiliation doesn’t end there, as he became the executive vice president and eventually the general manager of the Red Wings in 2019.
 The team is ailing, and he’s hoping to lead them to glory again.

+Yzerman was hired as the Tampa Bay Lightning General Manager in 2010 and remained in the position until 2019 when he returned to the Red Wings.
 The Lightning went on to win back-to-back Stanley Cups in 2020 and 2021.
-While, he was not with the team when they won, Yzerman’s hands are all over those championship rosters.
+While he was not with the team when they won, Yzerman’s hands are all over those championship rosters.

 Steve Yzerman has just three rookie cards that are found in the 1984-85 O-Pee-Chee and 1984-85 Topps Hockey sets.
 We’ll start with the most expensive option out of the trio.

-1984 Steve Yzerman O-Pee-Chee Hockey RC #67
+1984 O-Pee-Chee Hockey RC #67

 There’s space for the player and team name on the front, while it has a bilingual back featuring French and English text, as was customary for OPC cards at the time.
 It’s undoubtedly the most valuable card in the 1984-85 O-Pee-Chee set, which also featured fellow Hall of Famers Doug Gilmour, Chris Chelios, Cam Neely, and Pat Lafontaine.

-1984 Steve Yzerman Topps Hockey RC #49
+1984 Topps Hockey RC #49

 Therefore, you’ll be able to tell the difference between the two by checking out the reverse, which is 100% English.
 It’s also cheaper than the OPC, possibly because of the lower print runs due to a smaller Canadian market at the time.

-1984 Steve Yzerman O-Pee-Chee Set Break RC #385
+1984 O-Pee-Chee Set Break RC #385

 Part of a release that honors the NHL’s rookie scoring leaders, the 1984 O-Pee-Chee Set Break is the third and final card on the list.
 It’s still technically a Yzerman RC, although it’s the least popular of the trio when it comes up at auction.

-There’s a slightly grainy action shot of Yzerman on the ice, along with an NHL logo, and a note (in English) to say that he was the 1983-84 rookie scoring leader.
+There’s a slightly grainy action shot of Yzerman on the ice, an NHL logo, and a note (in English) to say that he was the 1983-84 rookie scoring leader.
 As an OPC card, it also says “meilleur compteur chez les recrues”, which roughly translates to “best scorer among recruits” in French.